gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 }
 ```

-#### 4.4 Getting Diagrams
+#### 4.4 Interactive Flow Chart Diagrams

-EasyWorkflow offers functionality to generate visual flow chart diagrams of the agentic workflow as HTML files.
-These diagrams
+EasyWorkflow provides functionality to generate visual flowchart diagrams of agentic workflows, accompanied by the
-serve as valuable tools for debugging as well as for illustration and documentation purposes.
-The diagrams can be
+workflow results, as HTML files.
+These diagrams are invaluable for debugging, illustration, and documentation purposes.
+All agent nodes that have been invoked are highlighted with bold borders and are clickable.
+Clicking a node opens the
+Inspector, allowing you to preview the agent’s input and output.

-created using the `AgentWorkflowBuilder.toHtmlFile(...)` method to save directly to a file, or the
+You can create these diagrams using the `WorkflowDebugger.toHtmlFile(...)` method to save the diagram directly to an
-`AgentWorkflowBuilder.toHtml()` method to get the HTML content as a string.
+HTML file, or the `WorkflowDebugger.toHtml()` method to obtain the HTML content as a string.
+Generating the HTML file at
+breakpoints enables visualization of workflow progress.
+Some IDEs, such as IntelliJ IDEA, offer auto-refreshable HTML
+views, so opening the diagram in such a view lets you monitor progress and data in real time.

 <img src="diagram.png" alt="" style="display: block; margin-left: auto; margin-right: auto; width: 806px;"/>